Windows Information Protection | WIP Learn with Joy Part #1 | Intune

 When we talk about WIP, an application can be either

-If you know an application is WIP Enlightened, you can simply add it to your WIP policy as a Protected App as you can be sure that the app will only apply for protection as enforced when the data in context is identified as corporate.
+If you know an application is WIP Enlightened, you can add it to your WIP policy as a Protected App as you can be sure that the app will only apply for protection as enforced when the data in context is identified as corporate.

 Unenlightened (WIP Unaware) Apps